Tanghuigithub/MachineLearning-1/nnfunction.md

 $$
 \frac { ∂ }{ ∂{ a }_{ k } } { L }_{ NLL }(p,y)=(p-{e}_{y})
 $$
-####6.3.3 Cost Functions For Neural Networks
+#### Cost Functions For Neural Networks

 - a good choice for the criterion is maximum likelihood regularized with dropout, possibly also with weight decay.

-####6.3.4 Optimization Procedure
+#### Optimization Procedure

-- a good choice for the optimization algorithm for a feedforward network is usually stochastic gradient descent with momentum.
+- a good choice for the optimization algorithm for a feed-forward network is usually stochastic gradient descent with momentum.